maxplomer/maxplomer.github.io/index.md

 ---

 Hello, I am Max Plomer and welcome to my project portfolio!

-You can download a docx of my resume <a href="https://github.com/maxplomer/resume/blob/master/max_plomer_resume.docx?raw=true">here</a>.
+You can download: <a href="https://github.com/maxplomer/resume/blob/master/max_plomer_resume.docx?raw=true">.docx of my resume</a>
+or

-Check out my <a href="colombia.mov" target="_blank">video from the mountains of Colombia</a> from my recent trip.
+<a href="colombia.mov" target="_blank">video from the mountains of Colombia from my recent trip</a>.